Hookswood, Queensland

+Geography

+Hookswood is immediately north-east of Miles.

+The Warrego Highway passes to the south of the locality, and the Leichhardt Highway to the west of the locality; there are no major roads within the locality.

+The north of the locality is within the Barakula State Forest.
+The land use in the rest of the locality is grazing on native vegetation.

 History

 The locality takes its name from an early-1850s pastoral run on Dogwood Creek operated by John Ferrettin (together with the Dogwood run to the immediate south).
-In 1852 C.J.
+In 1852, C.J.
 McKenzie took over both runs.